open-atmos/PyMPDATA/paper/paper.md

 # Statement of need

-Convection-diffusion problems arise across a wide range of pure and applied research, in particular in geosciences, aerospace engineering and financial modelling (for an overview of applications, see, e.g., section 1.1 in @Morton_1996).
+Convection-diffusion problems arise across a wide range of pure and applied research, in particular in geosciences, aerospace engineering, and financial modelling (for an overview of applications, see, e.g., section 1.1 in @Morton_1996).
 One of the key challenges in numerical solutions of problems involving advective transport is sign preservation of the advected field (for an overview of this and other aspects of numerical solutions to advection problems, see, e.g., @Roed_2019).
-The Multidimensional Positive Definite Advection Transport Algorithm (``MPDATA``) is a robust explicit-in-time sign-preserving solver introduced in @Smolarkiewicz_1983 and @Smolarkiewicz_1984.
+The Multidimensional Positive Definite Advection Transport Algorithm (``MPDATA``) is a robust, explicit-in-time, and sign-preserving solver introduced in @Smolarkiewicz_1983 and @Smolarkiewicz_1984.
 ``MPDATA`` has been subsequently developed into a family of numerical schemes with numerous variants and solution procedures addressing a diverse set of problems in geophysical fluid dynamics and beyond.
 For reviews of ``MPDATA`` applications and variants, see, e.g., @Smolarkiewicz_and_Margolin_1998_JCP and
   @Smolarkiewicz_2006.

-The ``PyMPDATA`` project introduced herein constitutes a high-performance multi-threaded implementation of structured-mesh ``MPDATA`` in ``Python``.
+The ``PyMPDATA`` project introduced herein constitutes a high-performance and multi-threaded implementation of structured-mesh ``MPDATA`` in ``Python``.
 ``PyMPDATA`` is aimed to address several aspects which steepen the learning curve and limit collaborative usage and development of existing ``C++`` [e.g., @Jaruga_et_al_2015]